webplatform/docs/html/index.md

 ==Contributing to the HTML technology==

 HTML development has been hosted by a few different organizations during its history including CERN, IETF, and W3C.
 Development has mainly taken place on [http://www.w3.org/html/wg/lists/ HTML Working Group Mailing Lists].
-These are a good place to start if you want to suggest new features or provide feedback.
+These lists are good places to start if you want to suggest new features or provide feedback.
 For news and more general information, consult the [http://www.w3.org/html/ W3C HTML home page].

 the W3C is also currently asking for review comments on the [http://www.w3.org/wiki/HTML/MediaAccessibilityChecklist Media Accessibility Checklist]